nix-community/cache-nix-action/restore/README.md

 ### Using restore action outputs to make save action behave just like the cache action

-The outputs `cache-primary-key` and `cache-restored-key` can be used to check if the restored cache is same as the given primary key.
-Alternatively, the `cache-hit` output can also be used to check if the restored was a complete match or a partially restored cache.
+The outputs `primary-key` and `restored-key` can be used to check if the restored cache is same as the given primary key.
+Alternatively, the `hit-primary-key` output can also be used to check if the restored was a complete match or a partially restored cache.

 ### Ensuring proper restores and save happen across the actions